 .gitignore which results in an unmaintainable nightmare, others are trying to script themselves out of the problems, and again some end up giving up.

-But there actually exists a really easy way to accomplish this.
+But there actually exists a really easy and simple way to accomplish this.

 First of all, it makes no sense at all to keep your entire $HOME in a Git repository.
 Only the relevant files in your $HOME should be put in Git.
 But how do we accomplish that while at the same time not having to maintain a huge

 .gitignore with a bunch of files to ignore (that we have to remember to update each time an unimportant file gets added to our $HOME)?
 And what about other Git repositories that resides in our $HOME directory as well?

 Here's how you can accomplish your goal.
 Create a

 .gitignore in your $HOME directory and let it only contain a single asterisk sign

 The asterisk sign in

 .gitignore makes Git ignore everything by default, which is exactly what we want.
 Then we just add stuff manually from $HOME into Git with the